UniKnow/AgileDev/tutorials/typescript/src/site/markdown/buildingTypeScriptWithMaven.md

     module.exports = function( grunt ){

-       // tell grunt to load task plugins. grunt.loadNpmTasks('grunt-typescript');
+       // tell grunt to load task plugins. grunt.loadNpmTasks('grunt-ts');

        // configure tasks
        grunt.initConfig({

-          typescript: {
+        ts: {
             compile: {
                 src: ['src/main/typescript/**/*.ts'],
-                dest: 'target/generated/javascript',
+                outDir: 'target/generated/javascript/',
                 options: {
-                  module: 'amd', //or commonjs
+                    module: 'commonjs', //or commonjs
                     target: 'es5', //or es3
                     basePath: 'src/main/typescript',
                     sourceMap: true,
+                    declaration: true,
-                  declaration: true
+                    experimentalDecorators: true
                 }
+            },
         }
-          }

         // more plugin configs go here.
        });

-       grunt.registerTask('default',['typescript']);
+       grunt.registerTask('default',['ts']);

     };

-In the above grunt configuration, we define the `typescript` task, which compiles all the `*.ts` files within `src/main/typescript/` map and writes the result within `target/generated/javascript`.
+In the above grunt configuration, we define the `ts` task, which compiles all the `*.ts` files within `src/main/typescript/` map and writes the result within `target/generated/javascript`.
 More plugin configuration can be added to the `options` section.
-See [grunt-typescript](https://www.npmjs.com/package/grunt-typescript) for more options.
-Finally `typescript` is added to the `default` task with `grunt.registerTask`.
+See [grunt-ts](https://github.com/TypeStrong/grunt-ts) for more options.
+Finally `ts` is added to the `default` task with `grunt.registerTask`.